How to Update Old YouTube Affiliate Links [6 Quick Fixes]

 How often should I check my YouTube affiliate links for broken products?

 At minimum, check your highest-traffic videos every few months.
 Products get discontinued, listings get removed, and links break without warning.
-Automated monitoring tools like Youfiliate can scan your entire channel and alert you when links break, which is more reliable than manual checking.
+Smart links platforms like Youfiliate monitor every destination 24/7 and alert you when links break, which is more reliable than manual checking — and when something does break, you update the destination once instead of editing each video description individually.

 Do broken affiliate links hurt my YouTube channel?